mattmiller/mattmiller.github.com/_posts/2013-01-03-how-to-get-hired-as-a-newgrad-or-junior-developer.md

 # Be Confident

-The most common reason I to dismiss a candidate is because he/she lacks confidence.
+The most common reason I have to dismiss a candidate is because he/she lacks confidence.
 Confidence is not a requirement to be a software developer, but it is very hard to prove that a candidate is smart if the candidate is lacking confidence in the interview.

 Interviewing is difficult and can be humbling.
 A lot of people are unable to come out of their shells within 45 minutes of meeting someone in an interview environment.
 Very often I attempt to interview candidates who are shy and difficult to converse with.
 If no dialogue emerges quickly the interview will degrade into a series of fizz/buzz like programming questions.
 These are usually difficult (especially for a newgrad/junior dev) and getting a question wrong further erodes the candidates confidence.